Farmers' markets and sales of locally grown or produced food

 - pickup of pre-ordered items at markets or at alternate pickup locations, including farm gate.

-1. Only food which includes fresh, frozen and prepared foods, food carts and food trucks, may be sold at a farmers’ market.
+1. Food items and take-away meals from food carts and food trucks may be sold at a farmers’ market.
 This includes low risk foods prepared at home.

 Vendors may sell:

 - non-food items such as art, candles, clothing, crafts, flowers, jewellery, soaps, etc.

 - edible plants and seedlings;

 - frozen ready-to-eat pre-packaged foods (for example, pies, samosas, meals);